gonsie/fishmarks/README.md

 ## Compatability

-Fishmarks is based on the awesome [Bashmarks](http://www.huyng.com/projects/bashmarks/) by [huyng](https://github.com/huyng/bashmarks).
+Fishmarks is based on the awsome project [huyng/bashmarks](http://www.huyng.com/projects/bashmarks/).

-Fishmarks work with my brach of Bashmarks.
+Fishmarks work with [gonsie/bashmarks](http://github.com/gonsie/bashmarks).
 There is a slightly different format for the .sdirs file, but this can be used with both bash and fish.

 ## Install